kurator-org/kurator-SPNHC17-YW/README.md

 Run yesworkflow and the xsb scripts to generate prospective and retrospective graphs and queries:

      source settings.sh
+     sh clean.sh
      sh make.sh

-or run the commands in make.sh individually.
+or run the commands in make.sh individually (or run clean.sh between multiple runs of make.sh).